krishnasism/aws-lambda-pdf-splitter/README.md

 1. PDF is uploaded to S3 bucket
 2. S3 Event notification is triggered
 3. Lambda function is triggered by this notification
-4. Lambda function splits the file and writes metadata
+4. Lambda function splits the file page by page and writes metadata (Change logic as required in [lambda_function.py](code/lambda_function.py))
 5. Data is sent to destination bucket

 # Usage